navikt/pam-internalad-indexer/README.md

 ### Prerequisite
 * Elasticsearch
-* Kafka with StillingIntern topic
+* Kafka with teampam.stilling-intern-1 topic

 ### How to run in dev
 ```